-The cross-promotion of programmes, channels and other broadcasting-related services is covered by specific rules contained in the Cross-promotion Code.
-This is included as Part Two of the Broadcasting Code.
+Note: The cross-promotion of programmes, channels and other broadcasting-related services is covered by specific rules contained in the Cross-promotion Code.

 Broadcasters should note that cross-promotions should also comply with all relevant requirements of the Broadcasting Code and, in particular, Rules 9.1 to 9.5.

 Note: Charity appeals are allowed in programming only if they are broadcast free of charge.

 The following rules recognise that while charities differ from purely commercial entities, there is still a potential risk that the audience may suffer financial harm as a result of such appeals (consumer protection).
 Further, many charities operate in competition with one another and the rules therefore aim to ensure that charity appeals benefit a range of charities.
 Where appropriate, broadcasters must also pay particular attention to Section Five of the Code (Due Impartiality).

 9.33: Charity appeals that are broadcast free of charge are allowed in programming provided that the broadcaster has taken reasonable steps to satisfy itself that: